allonyaron/shiftSwap/README.md

 # shiftSwap
-Build app to manage work shift swapping at the food co-op.
+App to manage swapping work shifts  at the food co-op.